masakudamatsu/site-search-chatbot/memory-bank/techContext.md

 ## Development Methodology
 - **Test-Driven Development (TDD):** The project will follow a TDD approach.
 For each new feature, a failing test (primarily using Playwright for end-to-end testing) will be written first.
 The implementation code will then be developed to make the test pass, followed by an optional refactoring step.

+## Web Crawler Implementation
+- **Core Logic (`src/lib/crawler.ts`):**
+  - `crawlPage(url)`: Fetches a single page and extracts its primary text content.
+  - `extractLinks(url)`: Parses a page to find all unique, internal, absolute URLs, excluding fragments.
+  - `crawlWebsite(startUrl, limit)`: Orchestrates the entire crawl, managing a queue of URLs to visit and aggregating content.
+- **Testing (`tests/integration/crawler.spec.ts`):** An integration test suite verifies the functionality of the crawler functions against live websites.